-This week I was given the chance to speak with Anna, the creator of the amazing company we know today as Bumbini Cloth Diaper Company who Lowen’s is excitedly collaborating with.
-Bumbini is based in Ottawa, Ontario, we met through Random Acts of Green, an online network community hub which promotes awareness about environmental action!
+This week I was given the chance to speak with Anna, creator of the amazing: Bumbini Cloth Diaper Company.
+Based in Ottawa, Ontario, we met through Random Acts of Green, an online network community hub which promotes environmental action!

 Thanks so much for meeting with me Anna, how did you get the idea to create the revolutionary cloth diaper brand we know today as Bumbini, and how did you come up with the name?